ilsegs/MMM-VESAR/README.md

 git pull
 ```

+## Dependencies

+MMM-VESAR depends on the following Node.js packages, which are installed automatically when you run `npm install` in the module directory:

+- **moment**: Used for date formatting and calculations.
+- **cheerio**: Used for parsing HTML returned from the VESAR API.
+- **node-fetch**: Used for making HTTP requests.

+**Note:** You need to have MagicMirror² installed and running before you can use this module.

 ## Configuration

 To use this module, you have to add a configuration object to the modules array in the `config/config.js` file.